 When you first hear the phrase “technical analysis” you might assume it’s about tech stocks because it has the word tech in it — You’d be wrong.
 If you said it’s related to studying price movement charts (in EVERY sector, not just tech), congratulations, you’re right.

 Don’t get technical analysis and technology stocks confused due to the word tech.
 THEY’RE DIFFERENT.

-So if you didn’t know, well, now you do!
-In a nutshell: The discipline has nothing to do with technology.
+TL;DR: The discipline has nothing to do with technology.
 It never has — it just has an unfortunate name.

 Here’s another difference.
 Fundamental analysts (most have MBAs and the CFA title) are required to visit the companies they follow at least 4 times per year.
 Part of their job is to study how a specific business is run.
 So if a company is in Idaho, guess what?
 Joe or Jane Fundamental Analyst would need to fly to Idaho.

-Add me on Snapchat: Click here
+Add me on social media: Click here